 While having always been inspired by nature, Sim's current interest is in exploring yearlong time-based projects that respond to the everyday to create conceptual bodies of work.
-Sim is currently represented by Pieces of Eight, Melbourne and Charon Kransen Arts, New York.
+She has exhibited extensively nationally and internationally and has work in public and private collections worldwide.
+She is represented by Pieces of Eight, Melbourne and Charon Kransen, New York.

-Born in 1977, Sim Luttin was encouraged to do things in a labour intensive and meticulous way, which was often a long and highly detailed process: years later, she approaches her creative practice this way.
+Born in 1977 in Melbourne, Sim Luttin has European heritage with her family on her father's side originating and living in Switzerland.
+Having grown up in outer suburban Melbourne, she was encouraged to do things in a meticulous and thorough way, which was a long and detailed process.
+Years later, she approaches her creative practice this way.

 Nostalgia and melancholy imbue her work, which delves into nuances of the everyday and results in reflections that are conceptually engaging and beautiful.
 Through her work, Sim challenges her self-imposed paradigms by physically recording and recreating her daily experiences and environment, allowing her time to reflect on aspects of the human condition.

-Sim's practice plots a course across time: examining notions of ritual, personal authenticity, and materiality—she inserts meaning at each point on a highly personal internal map.
-Her practice is grounded in daily ritual and the first charted position is her gaze: a still or moving image is taken, uploaded, and then distilled.
-A brief pause allows ideas, motifs and shapes to emerge that are translated into objects.
-This pause allows Sim to consider what these moments are presenting, searching for meaning in the often mundane, constantly reaching for a connection between instinct (image) and intellect (object).2
+Her practice plots a course across time: examining notions of ritual, personal authenticity, and materiality—she inserts meaning at each point on a highly personal internal map.
+Her practice is grounded in daily routine, and the first charted position is her gaze: a still or moving image is taken, uploaded, and then distilled.
+A brief pause allows ideas, motifs and shapes to emerge that is translated into objects.
+This pause enables Sim to consider what these moments are presenting, searching for meaning in the often mundane, continually reaching for a connection between instinct (image) and intellect (object).
+2

-In the mid-2000s Sim began time-based, yearlong, piece a day investigations that attempt to find meaning in daily routine.
-Her object-based practice has expanded to include video and photography that she records on her camera phone.
+In the mid-2000s Sim began time-based, yearlong, piece-a-day investigations that attempt to find meaning in the daily habit.
+Her object-based practice has expanded to include photography and video that she records on her camera phone.
 She then numbers, titles, and organises the images into monochromatic and chronological collections that she archives, forming a rich source of research material to inform new series' of contemporary jewellery.

-Sim has exhibited extensively in group exhibitions nationally and internationally including Powerhouse Museum, Sydney; Latrobe Regional Gallery, Victoria; Museum Bellerive, Zurich; Galerie Marzee, Netherlands; Museum Voor Moderne Kunst, Arnhem; Museum of Arts + Crafts, Itami; Velvet da Vinci, San Francisco; SoFA New York and Chicago with Charon Kransen Arts.
-She has presented seven solo shows in Australia and the USA and has work in the collections of the Art Gallery of South Australia, Bundoora Homestead Art Centre, Melbourne, and Gallerie Marzee in the Netherlands.
+She has exhibited extensively in solo and group exhibitions nationally and internationally including Powerhouse Museum, Sydney; Latrobe Regional Gallery, Victoria; Museum Bellerive, Zurich; Galerie Marzee, Netherlands; Museum Voor Moderne Kunst, Arnhem; Museum of Arts + Crafts, Itami; Velvet da Vinci, San Francisco; SoFA New York and Chicago with Charon Kransen Arts.
+She has presented seven solo shows in Australia and the USA and has work in the collections of the Art Gallery of South Australia; Bluestone Collection, Melbourne; Bundoora Homestead Art Centre, Melbourne; and Gallerie Marzee in the Netherlands.